LeeCombs/Portfolio/about.md

   <h1>Who Am I?</h1>

   I'm Lee Combs and I recently moved to London, Ontario.
-I'm looking to start my career as a junior software developer.
+I'm looking to start my career as a software developer.
+I'm into gaming, reading, traveling, board games, and I recently got dog and a cat!

 </div>